 The following activities may be permissible without the need for a license or general authorization:

 - Personal communications that do not involve the transfer of anything of value.

-- Information or informational materials (includes publications, digital files, films, posters, photographs, microfilms, microfiche, tapes, compact disks, CD ROMs, artwork and news wire feeds).
+- Providing access to information or informational materials (includes publications, digital files, films, posters, photographs, microfilms, microfiche, tapes, compact disks, CD ROMs, artwork and news wire feeds).

 - Travel related transactions including baggage for personal use, payment of living expenses and facilitation of travel.

 In certain situations, it may be possible to engage in an otherwise prohibited activity by utilizing either a specific license or a general authorization / license.
 Anyone seeking to utilize any license or authorization must first engage with Lehigh's Export Control Officer prior to initiating any activity involving Iran.

 Specific licenses from OFAC authorize certain prohibited activities that, on a case by case basis, are deemed to be in the interest of the US Government.
 These licenses require application directly to OFAC.
 The review of specific license applications by OFAC may take six months or longer, with no guarantee that the license will be granted at the end of the process, so individuals should plan for the process of obtaining a specific license to be time-consuming and build this timeline into their overall plan of action.